 Majority of those tools will have a list of search queries.
 Search query is a phrase a user typed in a search engine before coming to your site.

 This is arguably the most valuable source of keywords because those reports tell you exactly what users typed.
 You don’t have to guess what was on their mind, they tell you exactly.
-Purpose is to find new keyword variations and understand your potential customers.
+The purpose is to find new keyword variations and understand your potential customers.

-The reason why this list even exists is because you are already ranking for those keywords.
+The reason why this list even exists is that you are already ranking for those keywords.
 Most probably, your position is very poor and those searchers just dug deep to find you.
-With a little effort you want to improve your ranking for those valuable keywords.
+With a little effort, you want to improve your ranking for those valuable keywords.

 Download query lists from both tools and organize them in your spreadsheet as you like.